red-cruz/vts.js/README.md

     In the above example, we assume that you have a form with the ID `myForm`.
 Replace it with the ID of your actual form.
 The `novalidate` attribute on the form disables the browser's default form validation.
 This allows Vts to handle the validation instead.

-3. Optionally, configure the default Vts settings.
+3. Optionally, configure the Vts options.
 You can set the action and request properties of the ajax object to specify the URL and additional request parameters.

+    > This configuration will not affect other instances of Vts.

     ```javascript
-    Vts.setDefaults({
+    new Vts('myForm', {
       ajax: {
         action: '/default-submit-url',
         request: {